EpocDotFr/sticky-notes-kanboard-sync/README.md

 ## How it works

-Once started, this script will detect your Windows version to discover where the Sticky Notes data file is located (see below).
-A [file watcher](https://github.com/gorakhargosh/watchdog) is then started to watch this file for each modifications.
+Once started, this script will detect your Windows version to discover where the Sticky Notes data file is located.
+A [file watcher](https://github.com/gorakhargosh/watchdog) is then started to watch this file for each modification made.

-The file watcher will perform the Kanboard synchronization actions (using its [JSON-RPC API](https://kanboard.net/documentation/api-json-rpc)) each time the file is finished to be modified, at the end of an idle timeout (5 seconds), because it seems all Sticky Notes version "streams" modifications directly to the storage file.
+This file watcher will perform the Kanboard synchronization actions (using its [JSON-RPC API](https://kanboard.net/documentation/api-json-rpc)) each time the file is finished to be modified, at the end of an idle timeout (5 seconds), because it seems all Sticky Notes versions
+"streams" modifications directly to the storage file, thus making the "modified" event be raised several times a second.
 This prevent to send tens of requests in a couple of seconds to Kanboard.
+Also, the [JSON-RPC batch](http://www.jsonrpc.org/specification#batch) requests technique is also used to reduce the number of HTTP requests sent to Kanboard, for obvious optimization reasons.

 The script keeps track of synchronization data in the `data/sync.sqlite` [SQLite](https://en.wikipedia.org/wiki/SQLite) database file.
+It allow the script to know what notes to create, delete or update.

 ## Sticky Notes data files retro-engineering